legendu-net/blog/misc/content/2019-08-24-tips-on-subprocess.markdown

 3. Sometimes running `subprocess.run(cmd)` in a JupyterLab notebook prints nothing even the command `cmd` indeed has output in command-line.
   This is likely due to the fact that the command `cmd` output everything to stderr instead of stdout by mistake.

+4. It is suggested that you keep the option `check=False` as error code is more flexible than throwing exception in subprocess.

 ## subprocess.Popen